sjaakp/yii2-fuzzydate/README.md

 ## DatePicker ##

 This is an input widget to handle fuzzy dates.
-It consists of a spin control for the year, a dropdown list for the month, and a datepicker for the day.
+It consists of a spin control for the year, a dropdown list for the month, a datepicker for the day, and optionally a 'Today'-button.
 Both month and day can be blank, indicating an incomplete date.

 **DatePicker** has all the attributes and methods of an [**InputWidget**](http://www.yiiframework.com/doc-2.0/yii-widgets-inputwidget.html "Yii 2.0 API") plus the following.